hlship/db-migrate-example/README.md

 all the customer jobs have completed.

 As different asynchronous jobs complete, their line in the status board is moved to the top of the list;
-this isn't too aparent until the very end, when everything is shutting down.
+this isn't too apparent until the very end, when everything is shutting down.

 The use of channels and buffers provides backflow: if the customer migrating jobs are keeping up with the flow of customer ids from the scanner, the scanner will end up parking for a bit to let the jobs keep up.